-Muenster Natural Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Muenster Natural Dog Food receives the Advisor’s top rating of 5 stars.

-- Muenster Natural Adult Chicken and Rice Formula
+- Muenster Natural Chicken and Pork All Life Stages [A]

-Muenster Natural Original Adult Formula was selected to represent the others in the line for this review.
+Muenster Natural Chicken and Pork All Life Stages was selected to represent the other products in the line for this review.

 Dry Dog Food